You may file by mail, by in person delivery or by fax or email.

 - Original complaints (this is includes re-opening documents such as Petitions or Motions to Modify) and requests for writs cannot be filed by email and must be filed as an original hard copy.

-- The Clerk no longer requires a phone call alert to our office as of 11/8/2021.
+- The Clerk no longer requires a phone call alert to our office to email or fax file as of 11/8/2021.